Classification of singular Q-homology planes. I. Structure and singularities: Non-logarithmic

 \bsrem The additional assumption that $g(B)>0$ if $n<3$ is justified as follows.
-If $g(B)=0$ and $n<3$, then $\E$ is a chain, so it contracts either to a smooth point or to a cyclic singularity.
-Moreover, $\ovk(S_0)=-\8$ in this case (see the proof of \ref{thm5:nonextendable}).
-But then $S_0$ is affine-ruled (see \ref{prop4:non affine-ruled S'}), and respective $S'$'s were described in \ref{thm4:affine-ruled S'}.\esrem
+If $g(B)=0$ and $n<3$, then $D$ is a non-admissible chain, so by blowing up and down on $D$ we may assume it contains a $0$-curve as a tip.
+The tip induces an affine ruling of $S_0$, hence $\ovk(S_0)=-\8$.
+Moreover, $\E$ is a chain so the singularity is cyclic. $\Q$-homology planes of this type are described in \cite[2.7, 2.8]{MiSu-hPlanes}.\esrem

 \bthm The surface $S'$ constructed in \ref{con5:nonextendable} is a contractible surface of negative Kodaira dimension.
-Moreover, each non-logarithmic $\Q$-homology plane (or equivalently, each non-affine-ruled whose smooth locus admits a non-extendable $\C^*$-ruling) can be obtained by construction \ref{con5:nonextendable}.
-The Kodaira dimension of the smooth locus is determined by the sign of the number $\alpha=n-2+2g(B)-\sum_{i=1}^n\frac{1}{\mu_i}$ (i.e. $\ovk(S_0)=-\8$ for $\alpha<0$, $0$ for $\alpha=0$ and $1$ for $\alpha>0$).
+Moreover, each non-logarithmic $\Q$-homology plane (or more generally, each non-affine-ruled $\Q$-homology plane whose smooth locus admits a non-extendable $\C^*$-ruling) can be obtained by construction \ref{con5:nonextendable}.
+The Kodaira dimension of the smooth locus is determined by the sign of the number (i.e. $\ovk(S_0)=-\8$ for $\alpha<0$, $0$ for $\alpha=0$ and $1$ for $\alpha>0$).
 The snc-minimal completion and the pair $(B,\cal L)$ used in the construction are determined uniquely by the isomorphism type of $S'$.\ethm